“The glory of God is a human being fully alive” St Irenaeus 2nd Century.

 Early Years Foundation Stage

-The Foundation Stage covers the development of children from the age of three to the end of the reception year.
+The Foundation Stage covers the development of children from the age of three to the end of reception year.
 It recognises that early childhood is an important stage of life and has its own particular needs.

 The Foundation Stage acknowledges the many valuable skills children have developed and the importance of the role that parents play in this.
 Children learn best from first hand experience and learning is inter-related to help children to achieve to their full potential.

 If you have any queries about what is taught please feel free to ask your child's teacher.
-If you have a query but do not have a child at our school, please contact the school office who will direct your query to the correct person.
+If you have a query but do not have a child at our school, please contact staff in the school office who will direct your query to the correct person.